rmckay1763/predicting-patient-issues/README.md

 Update dependencies if necessary (see above).

 The api provides routes to interact with each table in the userinfo database.

-Refer to documentation in main.py for available operations.
+    * Each table has a class that implements basic CRUD operations.
+    * Each table has a class that implements an APIRouter for the table routes.

-A utility class for each table provides a layer of abstraction for the FastAPI to interact with the database.
+    * The class for the main api adds the APIRouters to the FastAPI.

-All required operations are accessable through the routes in main.py.
-The general construction for an endpoint follows the pattern '[host_ip]:[port_number]/[table_name]/[operation]/[optional args...]'.
-Each route uses the expected HTTP request method per FastAPI convention.

-To start the service locally, change working directory to /api and run:
-    'uvicorn --port 8000 --host 127.0.0.1 main:app --reload'
+Refer to the router classes located at backend/api/[database_name]/routers/ for available routes.

+The main.py file located in backend/ will start the service.
+    * Uncomment the lines to start the service in the desired mode (development or deployment).